 - Kyoryu Sentai Zyuranger: The credits are cued over the Zyurangers leaving for Heaven to meet their dinosaur spirits with the second verse of the opening theme playing.
 As they fly over Tokyo, footage of each of the rangers is seen.
 The children they gave the dinosaur eggs to wave goodbye to them.
 The Zyurangers then arrive at Heaven, the picture turns into an illustration, and the book from the opening credits shuts.

-- Gosei Sentai Dairanger: The credits are cued over the Dairanger (who are now grandparents) remembering their adventures over the series whilst their grandkids, whom have inherited their powers, beat up monster with the DaiRenOh with the opening theme playing rather than the usual ending theme.
+- Gosei Sentai Dairanger: The credits are cued over the Dairanger (who are now grandparents) remembering their adventures over the series whilst their grandkids, whom have inherited their powers, beat up a monster with the DaiRenOh with the opening theme playing rather than the usual ending theme.

 - Ninpuu Sentai Hurricaneger: The opening song are played over the Hurricanger and Goraigers getting their diploma scroll from Mugensai easily, showing their amazing progress over the series while at the same time showing them getting on with their lives and jobs and also a scene with the Shurikenger's previous hosts showing up at the restaurant where the five are eating and the cook yelling "STOP!" at them showing that he may be Shurikenger.